projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 The main security goal of the ACRN hypervisor design is to prevent Privilege Escalation and enforce Isolation, for example:

--  VMM privilege escalation (vmx non-root -> vmx root)
+-  VMM privilege escalation (VMX non-root -> VMX root)
 -  Non-secure OS software (running in AaaG) accessing secure world TEE assets
 -  Unauthorized software from executing in the hypervisor
 -  Cross-guest VM attacks
--  Hypervisor secret information leaks
+-  Hypervisor secret information leakage

 Memory Management Enhancement
 -----------------------------